liljencrantz/crush/README.md

     crush# files

-Notice how there is no output the second time the content of the `files` variable is displayed, because the table_stream has already been consumed.
+Notice how there is no output the second time the content of the `files` variable is displayed, because the table_input_stream has already been consumed.

-Enter the materialize command, which takes any value and recursively converts all transient (table_stream and binary_stream) components into an equivalent in-memory form (stable, and binary, respectively).
+Enter the materialize command, which takes any value and recursively converts all transient (table_input_stream and binary_stream) components into an equivalent in-memory form (stable, and binary, respectively).

     crush# materialized_files := (ls|materialize)